Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 <p align="right"><a href="#table-of-content">Top</a></p>

 ### Logstash / API-Builder / Memcached

+Watch this video for a demonstration: [Setup Logstash and API-Builder](https://youtu.be/lnSjF2tUS8Y)

 It is recommended to deploy these components on one machine, so they are in a common Docker-Compose file and share the same network.
 Furthermore, a low latency between these components is beneficial.
 This allows you to use the default values for Memcached and API Builder.
 Therefore you only need to specify where the Admin-Node-Manager or the API manager can be found for this step.
 If necessary you have to specify an API-Manager admin user.
 ```